kylefleming/tweetly.js/README.md

     $ tweet

-    Launch your browser and point it to:
+    Now launching your browser and pointing it to:

     https://api.twitter.com/oauth/authorize?oauth_token=SJwXLWJIXXXXXXXXXXX

-    Then return here, paste the pin number, and hit enter.
+    When you finish, return here, paste the pin number, and hit enter.

 Once you do that, it'll save your oauth token in `~/.tweetlykey`.